 When the results are analyzed according to geo-political zones, the North-Central zone accounted for the highest proportion of respondents (38%) that strongly agree with the claim made by UNESCO that Nigeria has the highest number of children out of school.
 This is followed by the South-West and the South-South with 25% and 24% respectively.
 In addition, The North-West zone had the highest number of respondents (43%) that agree with the claim and the North-East zone accounted for the highest proportion of respondents (38%) that disagree with the assertion.

 Subsequently, to verify this claim, respondents were asked: Personally, during the course of your day, do you normally see children out of school in your locality?
-In response to this question, the overall majority (78%) confirm that in their various localities, they usually see children out of school during the course of the day.
+In response to this question, the overall majority (78%) confirmed that in their various localities, they usually see children out of school during the course of the day.
 Comparatively only 22% of the respondents answered negatively to seeing children out of school in their localities.

-From the geo-political zones perspective, the North-West zone and North-East zones both had the same and highest proportions of respondents (83%) that are positive to seeing children out of school in their localities during the course of the day.
+From the geo-political zones perspective, the North-West zone and North-East zones both had the same and highest proportions of respondents (83%) who are positive to seeing children out of school in their localities during the course of the day.
 This is followed by the North-Central zone with 79% and the South-South zone with 77%.
-In addition, the South-East zone accounted for the highest number of respondents (30%) that answered negatively to seeing children that should be in school on the on the streets in their various localities.
+In addition, the South-East zone accounted for the highest number of respondents (30%) that answered negatively to seeing children that should be in school on the streets in their various localities.

 Furthermore, in order to gain insight on the number of children seen out of school, respondents who claimed to see children out of school in their localities (78% of the total) were further asked: On a typical day, approximately how many children do you see out of school in your locality?
 The findings are shocking, as majority (28%) of respondents claimed they see about 6 to 10 children out of school on a typical day.
 This is closely followed by 26% that claim to observe about 11 to 20 children out of school each day.
 Furthermore, 20% of the respondents stated that they observe less than 5 children, 15% say more than 30 children, and 11% claim about 21 to 30 children are seen out of school in their respective neighborhoods.